psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Added event-based communication for loadsheet generation
      - ✅ Updated GsxController to use the new service
      - ✅ Modified ServiceController to initialize the service
-   - 🔜 Phase 3.7: Refine GsxController
+   - ✅ Phase 3.7: Refine GsxController
-     - 🔜 Refactor GsxController to be a thin facade
+     - ✅ Refactored GsxController to be a thin facade
-     - 🔜 Delegate responsibilities to specialized services
+     - ✅ Delegated responsibilities to specialized services
-     - 🔜 Improve event handling and state management
+     - ✅ Improved event handling and state management
-     - 🔜 Enhance error handling and logging
+     - ✅ Enhanced error handling and logging
+     - ✅ Implementation details available in to-do/modularization-implementation-phase3.7.md

 2. **Phase 4: Further GSX Controller Modularization**
    - 🔜 Phase 4.1: Create GSXControllerFacade